Core tool · final URL assembly

 What this builder will never decide

 This page does not define taxonomy, approve naming policy, validate the finished link, prove redirect safety, or log what launched.
-It assembles an approved candidate URL and hands it into the next control.
+It assembles an approved candidate URL and hands it straight into the UTM QA Checker before release.

 Preserve what must survive